Track gauge conversion: Steam locomotives

 In Australia, the multiplicity of track gauges prompted locomotive builders, after the early 1920s, to provide for a potential change of gauge.
 Three classes of large locomotives ordered by the South Australian Railways in 1924, including the 600 class pictured here (right), were configured to permit easy conversion from broad gauge to standard gauge.
 The older Rx class locomotive next to it was incapable of being converted because its frames were too wide for standard gauge.
 (Note: Wheel centres were coned outwards by 41.275 mm for broad gauge.
 By removing the tyres, turning the wheel centres around and putting them back on again, coned inwards and replacing the tyres, the gauge would be narrowed by 165 mm.)

 Some steam locomotives were constructed to be reconfigured to a different gauge: for example, some East African Railways locomotives; Garratts; the large 500, 600 and 700 class locomotives of the South Australian Railways introduced by William Webb in 1926; and the Victorian Railways J, N and R classes.
 In the Australian instances, conversion was anticipated from broad gauge to standard gauge.
 Conversion to a wider gauge was similarly anticipated for the large narrow-gauge Western Australian Government Railways V class locomotive (to standard gauge).
 Of these locomotives, only one R class was converted (when in preservation).
 Two unanticipated conversions to occur were the ten locomotives of the South Australian Railways 740 class (from standard to broad gauge) and five narrow-gauge T class locomotives, which became the Tx class on the broad gauge before they were eventually converted back again.

 Gauge-change in steam locomotives has a long lineage.
 In about 1860, the Bristol and Exeter Railway converted five locomotives to gauge, and later converted them back again.
 Also in the 19th century, in the United States, some broad-gauge locomotives were designed for easy conversion to gauge, and in the United Kingdom some broad-gauge locomotive classes of the Great Western Railway were designed for easy conversion to gauge.
 After World War II, a number of captured German 03 class Pacifics locomotives were re-gauged to the Russian gauge.

 Diesel and electric locomotives and trains

 Most diesel and electric rolling stock can undergo gauge conversion by replacement of their bogies.
 Engines with fixed wheelbases are more difficult to convert.
 In Australia, diesel locomotives are regularly re-gauged between broad, standard and narrow gauges.
+The ALCO MRS-1 and its EMD counterpart were designed for easy gauge conversion to enable their use on multiple rail lines worldwide.